+The student must be enrolled during the semester that the oral preliminary examination takes place, which must occur on or before the last day of final examinations.
 The oral preliminary examination must be attended by all graduate-committee members.
-At the oral preliminary examination, the graduate committee signs the Report of Examination Results form indicating whether the student has passed or failed (use the "Oral Comprehensive" line); the Report of Examination Results form must be submitted directly to the graduate program director by the major professor.
+At the examination, the graduate committee signs the Report of Examination Results form indicating whether the student has passed or failed (use the "Oral Comprehensive" line); the Report of Examination Results form must be submitted directly to the graduate program director by the major professor.
 Students are not permitted under any circumstances to handle Report of Examination Results forms.